Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Discord Configuration
 The bot uses the following **internal** roles to apply specific permissions to commands.
 You can change the role names to the ones being used in your discord.
-That has to be done in the ini configuration file.
+That has to be done in the dcsserverbot.ini configuration file.
 |Role|Description|
 | ------------ | ------------ |
 |DCS|People with this role are allowed to chat, check their statistics and gather information about running missions and players.|